-*Take prep to wait for a marked doc or start cross
+Take prep or start cross to get a marked doc

-On a side note go follow the Sacramento Urban Debate League on Twitter, Instagram and Facebook.
-It’s the UDL I am from.
-Also I want to be in the email chain.
-My email is firstname.lastname@example.org thanks!
+On a side note, go follow the Sacramento Urban Debate League on Twitter, Instagram, and Facebook.
+Also, I want to be in the email chain.
+My email is email@example.com thanks!

 Hi there!
 I'm Preeth!